 The asymmetry metrics provide for sensible and meaningful dimensions that allow us to represent each dataset as a point in a vector space.
-For example, the scatter plot in Figure 9 was produced by using $\Delta Information$ and $\Delta Direction$ as x- and y-coordinates for each of the datasets.
+For example, the scatter plot in Figure 9 was produced by using Δ Information and Δ Direction as x- and y-coordinates for each of the datasets.
 This approach allow us to conveniently compare datasets in a vector space and identify similar datasets using standard metrics, such as euclidean or cosine distance.
-This embedding approach also allows for results to be interpretable since we use the asymmetry metrics as dimensions, which are motivated and well-grounded in the relevant literature.
+This embedding approach also allows for results to be interpretable since we use the asymmetry metrics as dimensions, which reflect certain dialogue properties that are explicitly measured.